How to keep your small animals mentally stimulated

 Mirrors – these can offer comfort for female rabbits.
 The effects can be short-lived, so this is recommended for temporary relief of loneliness.

 Digging opportunities – domestic rabbits will perform this behaviour so you can try providing them with a “digging box.”
 Safe places to dig are large plant pots or litter trays filled with earth, cardboard boxes filled with shredded paper and sandpits filled with child and animal-friendly sand.

 Toys and objects

-Toys should allow animals to perform normal behaviours, such as digging, chewing, chin marking and jumping.
+Toys that allow animals to perform normal behaviours, such as digging, chewing, chin marking and jumping keep them mentally stimulated.